elliotwoods/Website.KimchiAndChips/works/483linessecondedition/description.md

 16,000 x 2,500 x 10,000 WHD

-A second edition of the 483 Lines work commissioned by the ACT Festival, Gwangju 2015.
-Using Kevlar rope with 5000kg of tension, each string element becomes a high contrast infinitesimal white streak within a darkened space, each highly parallel to each other creating one dimensional moire phenomena.
+Two scenes of 483 lines face each other.
+Constructed from kevlar rope tensioned to 5000kg, the audience sees highly parallel lines which constrast against the darkened space they stand in and panoramic moire patterns.
+As with the previous edition, projection is used to address each line with digital pixels, which allows for visual matter to be constructed within the volume of string.

-As with the previous edition, projection is used to address each line with visual content, allowing for visual mass to be constructed from highlighted regions within the volume of string.
+This second edition of the 483 Lines was commissioned by the ACT Festival, Gwangju 2015, and continues to celebrate and interpret the non-imaging aspects of analogue image formats.